Guidelines for Community Engaged Learning Abroad

-Community engagement programs present another challenge to students, faculty and staff: even those with previous travel and/or education abroad experiences can find it difficult to make sense of cultural, resource, and economic disparities in the on-site context.
-Community engagement experiences generally take place in areas that have fewer material resources than traditionally popular destinations for education abroad.
-Intentionally structured community engagement experiences abroad can moderate preconceived notions and stereotypes about a country and community, and guide students to develop their listening and observational skills, along with a capacity for cultural humility.
+Community engagement programs by nature expose both students and host community members to differences in cultural and social norms.
+In some cases, this may also involve differences in access to resources and opportunities, as well as economic disparities.
+Intentionally structured community engagement experiences abroad can moderate preconceived notions and stereotypes about a country or community, and guide students to develop their listening and observational skills, along with a capacity for cultural humility.